johnny-quesada-developer/react-hooks-global-states/README.md

 computePreventStateChange?: (parameters: StateChangesParam<TState, TMetadata, TActions>) => boolean;
 ```

-You can pass this callbacks between on the second parameter of the builders like **createGlobalState**
+You can pass this callbacks on the config objects when building a **createGlobalState**

 ```ts
 const useData = createGlobalState(